 Markowitz also went on to work out the principles of portfolio construction.
 The goal is to increase expected return and to reduce standard deviation.
 Markowitz referred to such portfolios as efficient portfolios.
 Essentially we want to deploy a limited amount of capital to give the highest expected return for a given standard deviation.
 We may utilize quadratic programming to estimate the expected return and standard deviation for each security, as well as the correlation between each pair of securities, then we can use a standard quadratic program to calculate the set of efficient portfolios.

-O
+We also need to mention how we are thinking of using KMV EDF such as

+Input to regression/Neural network model

+Outright probability of default

+Use to segment the population.

+With regard to RiskCalc, we need to mention Judgement Model as this is a valuable approach in some situations.

+Sections needed to be removed

+Generalized Framework for Credit Portfolio Modeling

+Figure 1.

+Conditional Default Rates and Probability Distribution of Default Rate

+Figure 2.

+Conditional Distribution of Portfolio Default Rate

+Do not refer to internal documents as in section “The Fair Market Curves (FMC) model”

+Move the “Movement model” section to the end (Future work).

+From “Reference” section remove internal references.

 I. Generalized Framework for Credit Portfolio Modeling